FOR MARRIAGE PREPARATION

 If you decide to book the church, please return the booking form and full

-payment (Credit Card, cheque, money order or cash) to St Paul's Parish,
+payment (cheque, money order, cash or Direct Debit) to St Paul's Parish,

 PO Box 150, Moss Vale 2577.